A lattice Boltzmann method for Biot's consolidation model of linear poroelasticity: Introduction

 A substantially different numerical approach are lattice Boltzmann methods (LBMs), which were originally developed for the simulation of fluid dynamics \cite{McNamara1988,Chen1998}.
 In contrast to the above mentioned methods, which rely on the approximation of the macroscopic equations, the LBM is based on a mesoscopic description of statistical physics for gas particle dynamics, i.e., the discretization of the Boltzmann equation in physical and velocity space.
 While the single-relaxation-time collision operator \cite{Bhatnagar1954} is most popular due to its simplicity, variants based on multiple relaxation times \cite{DHumieres2002} and cumulants \cite{Geier2015} are used for more complex problems to improve accuracy, stability and the number of represented physical parameters.
 For a detailed introduction to LBM, we refer to \cite{Krueger2017,Succi2018}.
 A major advantage of LBM is the simple algorithmic structure and the straightforward parallelization, especially on GPUs, which make the method well suited for modern, massively parallel and hybrid computing architectures \cite{Schoenherr2011,Ataei2024}.

 Nowadays, various LBMs exist for most of the partial differential equations encountered in practice.
 In particular, LBMs were quickly adapted for advection-diffusion-reaction equations which have a similar structure as the Navier--Stokes equations.
 This was originally recognized for pure diffusion in \cite{WolfGladrow1995}, for advection-diffusion problems in \cite{Flekkoy1993} and for diffusion-reaction problems in \cite{PonceDawson1993}.
 Based on these works, the method has been extended in several ways.
-Anisotropic diffusion and dispersion was included by a direction-dependent relaxation in \cite{Zhang2002} and using a multiple-relaxation-time (MRT) scheme in \cite{Ginzburg2005}.
+Anisotropic diffusion and dispersion was included by a direction-dependent relaxation in \cite{Zhang2002} and using a multiple-relaxation-time (MRT) scheme in \cite{Ginzburg2005,Rasin2005}, while high P\'eclet numbers were treated with an upwind scheme in \cite{Dapelo2021}.
 The full advection-diffusion-reaction equation was considered in \cite{Shi2008} using a source-correction scheme involving the temporal derivative, while a simpler moment update was proposed in \cite{Seta2013}.
 Furthermore, nonlinear coefficients were incorporated in \cite{Li2015} and combined with a MRT scheme for anisotropy in \cite{Chai2016}.
 We refer to \cite{Chai2020} for a detailed analysis of LBM for nonlinear and anisotropic advection-diffusion-reaction equations.
+Finally, we note the connection to relaxation systems for general equilibrium and collision operators established in \cite{Simonis2020}, and the fourth-order accuracy achieved in \cite{Geier2017,Chen2024} for a LBM solving diffusion-reaction equations.